Nhorning/Congressional_Survival/README.md

 ## Data Sets
 The primary dataset is congressional voting records going back to 1981 available from the House and Senate clerk offices via the [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/).

+Other datasets, availeble from fivethirtyeight:
+- Partisain lean of districts and states
+- Predictions of partisain votes based on district lean.

+## Data Wrangling and Cleaning: